-Mentors should be able to commit at least 5 hours a week during the three-month internship.
-The application period is often more time-intensive than the internship period, because applicants will need help getting started and identifying a good first contribution to the FOSS project.
+Mentors should be able to commit at least 5 hours a week on most weeks from the beginning of the six-week application period through the end of the three-month internship.
+The application period is often more time-intensive than the internship period, because applicants will need help getting started and identifying a good first contribution they can make to the FOSS project.
 Having a co-mentor or a project team who can review contributions and point people in the right direction can help spread the load during the application period and internship.

-Each mentor will also need to sign a mentor agreement and their intern will need to sign an intern agreement.
-These agreements allow the Outreachy parent organization, Software Freedom Conservancy (SFC), to run the
+Each mentor will also need to accept a mentor agreement and their intern will need to accept an intern agreement.
+These agreements allow the Outreachy parent organization, Software Freedom Conservancy (Conservancy), to run the

 program while ensuring that your

-participation in the program is legally appropriate and that SFC
+participation in the program is legally appropriate and that Conservancy

 holds no responsibility for any inappropriate or grossly negligent